Bardon Mill railway station: Facilities

 The station has two platforms, both of which have a ticket machine (which accepts card or contactless payment only), seating, waiting shelter, next train audio and visual displays and an emergency help point.
 There is step-free access to both platforms, which are linked by barrow crossing.
 There is a small car park and cycle storage at the station.

 Bardon Mill is part of the Northern Trains penalty fare network, meaning that a valid ticket or promise to pay notice is required prior to boarding the train.

 Services

-As of the December 2021 timetable change, there are twelve trains per day (nine on Sunday) heading west towards Carlisle.
+As of the December 2023 timetable change, there are twelve trains per day (nine on Sunday) heading west towards Carlisle.
 Heading east towards Newcastle via Hexham, there are thirteen trains per day (twelve on Saturday and eight on Sunday).
-Most trains extend to Morpeth or Nunthorpe via Hartlepool.
+Certain trains extend to Morpeth or Nunthorpe via Hartlepool.
 All services are operated by Northern Trains.